 - QSFB.
 Being outside staffing a snack/drink cart all day is tough.
 It’s hot and there’s little shade.

 1. Pyrotechnics Expert for any DWD property fireworks.
 Disney is the largest consumer of pyrotechnics in the world.
 At DWD, there are typically 3-4 fireworks shows A NIGHT!
-Magic Kingdom has “Wishes”, Epcot has “Illuminations”, Hollywood Studios has “Fantasmic!”.
+Magic Kingdom has “Happily Ever After”, Epcot has “IllumiNations”, Hollywood Studios has “Fantasmic!”.
 Each and every fireworks show is dazzling, best of its kind, if not a one-of-a-kind fireworks show.
 And, they do it EVERY NIGHT!

 2. Disney Imagineers – These are the rock stars at Disney who dream all this stuff up…designing the structures, decor, landscaping and food to serve around Africa and Asia in Animal Kingdom.
 Designing all the new “Frozen” stuff at Hollywood Studios.
 Designing and illustrating all the t-shirts, coffee mugs and other paraphernalia people peruse and buy in the many stores in the parks and resorts.